 As a supplement to quickly finding out about the company’s business model, strategic plans and organizational culture and competence, it is important to find out about management reporting that indicates where the business is and where it is going.

 Insufficient information and an overview of the company’s contracts and contractual obligations can have major consequences.
-Managers and employees spend a significant amount of time uncovering data that should be easily accessible, so they can focus on valuable analysis and decision support, not manually stacking data.
-The consequence that time and resources are wasted in evaluating financial results and producing management reporting, which is still not completely accurate and transparent because there is no complete overview of contracts, obligations and possible penalties and performance compensation.
+Managers and employees spend a significant amount of time uncovering data that should be easily accessible, so they can focus on valuable analysis and decision support, and not manual stacking of data.
+The consequence is that time and resources are wasted in evaluating financial results and producing management reporting, which is still not completely accurate and transparent because there is no complete overview of contracts, obligations and possible penalties and performance compensation.

 Most important focus in the first 100 days

-In the start-up, it is also important to think about the stakeholders around, people such as the board, owners, union representatives, employees, customers and the rest of the management team.
+When starting out as a new CFO, it is also important to think about the stakeholders around, people such as the board, owners, union representatives, employees, customers and the rest of the management team.
 Things you can ask them are their goals and strategies, what are their top 3 priorities, what they see as the biggest obstacles and how you can help.

 Complete overview of financial plans and analyzes